Animal (Kesha album)

 Animal is the debut studio album by American singer and songwriter Kesha.
-The album was released on January 1, 2010, through RCA Records and distributed through Sony Music Entertainment.
+The album was first released on January 1, 2010 by Sony Music, and was released in the United States on January 5, 2010, by RCA Records.
 Kesha worked on the album with a variety of record producers and songwriters such as Lukasz "Dr. Luke" Gottwald, Benny Blanco, David Gamson, Greg Kurstin, Max Martin and others.
 Kesha had been recording demos for several years when one eventually ended up in the hands of Samantha Cox, senior director of writer/publisher relations at BMI.
 Cox passed along the demo and it ended up in the hands of Gottwald, who decided to have Kesha perform on the song "Right Round" with American rapper Flo Rida.
 Within two months, the song became a hit in multiple countries around the world.
 The event led to Kesha being sought after by many major labels, and she eventually signed a multi-album deal with RCA Records.